moritzsalla/adv-visualization/styleTransfer/README.md

 ## Deep Dream

-The seedbank example is basically plug and play – no changes needed to get running.
+The seedbank example is basically plug and play when used with Colab – no changes needed to get running.
 As with some other examples, I used colabs handy feature to connect to my Google Drive, which enables me to save to it directly.
 I can also pull in my dataset from my drive:

 ```python
   from google.colab import drive